CJmusic/APCJ40_MKII_archive/README.md

 Changes to come:

-- Step Sequencer
+- User Mode is a Step Sequencer

+You can download the Step Sequencer Edition in the step-sequencer Branch

 Bugs with Step Sequencer:

 - Pad buttons are always lit upon disconnect (the issue is the custom make_button in ControlElementUtils)
+- Playhead isn't working
+- Starts on wrong grid size or wrong clip size
+- Loop selectors select a loop, they should navigate and extend the clip in my opinion
 - Note repeat is always engaged (it's been disabled)
-- Nudge isn't working

 Special Thanks to: